-There was an average of 3.5 jobs which were created (for self-employed persons and employees).
-Most jobs per employer enterprise birth were recorded in the activities “Accommodation and food service activities” and “Administrative and support service activities” (4.6 each), “Transportation and storage” (4.2) as well as “Construction” (4.0).
+There was an average of 3.4 jobs which were created (for self-employed persons and employees).
+Most jobs per employer enterprise birth were recorded in the activities “Mining and quarrying” (5.0) and “Accommodation and food service activities” (4.7), “Administrative and support service activities” (4.2) as well as “Transportation and storage” (4.0).

 The highest employer enterprise birth rates for the reference year

-enterprise birth rates were recorded in the activities “Mining and
+birth rates were recorded in the activities “Mining and quarrying”

 The absolute employer enterprise birth counts over the time period from

 2007 to 2019 were not subject of large fluctuations; the number of new

 employer enterprises decreased by 14.9%.
 The highest number of employer

 The numbers of enterprise deaths for the last two reporting years (here: 2018 and 2019) and those for enterprise births, active enterprises and survival for the most recent reporting year (here: 2019) are provisional.

 Since 2015 a revised method to produce employer business demography statistics was used.
 The data were recalculated with the new method back to reporting year 2007.
 For enterprise deaths the recalculation of the new methodology for the years 2007 to 2009 was ex post only possible in a limited way.
 That is why there is a break in time series for the year 2010.